11 things you should know before taking part in a drug trial

 Whilst age isn't normally a factor (usually between 18-75 is fine), you will normally need to be in pretty good health, a non-smoker and not drink too much either.
 We realise the latter may rule a lot of us out already!

 On the flip side, other trials might ask for specific requirements and ailments, such as asthma sufferers, women on the contraceptive pill or diabetics – it all depends on the type of trial you're partaking in.

 Just make sure you know what you're signing up for, and whatever you do – don't tell porkies!

 What you need to know

-There are several phases of clinical studies, depending on how much research has been done on the drug already.
+Drug studies move through different phases, and the phase a trial is in depends on how much research has been done on the drug already.

 Phase two trials are the next stage and you'll be the second round of people to take the drug.
 Phase three is, well you guessed it…

 Obviously, the further from the first you are, the less risky it's likely to be (and so the more appealing the study may be to you!).